summa-dev/summa-solvency/backend/README.md

 Key Features:
 - Initialization of a new round with specific parameters.
 - Building a snapshot of the current state.
-- Dispatching solvency proofs to the contract.
+- Submitting commitment to the contract.
 - Retrieving proofs of inclusion for specific users.

 ### AddressOwnership